 15. Cool Off In The Yampa River

-So you’ve tubed the Yampa, but now it’s time to find the optimal swimming hole and go for a dip.
+After you’ve tubed the Yampa, it’s time to find the optimal swimming hole and go for a dip.

 Swimming in the Yampa River is one of the best summer activities in Steamboat Springs, Colorado.
 Pack a lunch and spend the day jumping into the chilly mountain water with your friends and family.

 Local’s Tip: Park your car at Bud Werner Library or West Lincoln Park and check out our favorite swimming hole.
 It is located right after the bridge on 13th Street.

 Steamboat Springs residents are very proud of the Yampa River.
 So what’s a summer trip to Steamboat without having dinner at one of the many restaurants overlooking the river?